Covington, Kentucky Truck Accident Attorney

 - Inclement weather

 Maintaining sufficient control of the commercial vehicle is the key to safe operation.
 However, commercial truck drivers often fail to act responsibly while in control of these massive vehicles.

 Governed Laws that Affect Kentucky Truck Drivers and Companies

 Under Title 49 of the U.S. Code mandated by The United States Department of Transportation (USDOT), trucking companies and their drivers, whether contracted or employed, must follow specific guidelines to reduce the risk of accidents.
 Certain logs of the number of hours driven and the number of hours rested must be kept.
-Vehicle inspections, maintenance records and all repairs must be carefully recorded.
-There are statute of limitations that determine how long these logs and records must be maintained for the driver and the company.
+Vehicle inspections, maintenance records, and all repairs must be carefully recorded.
+There are a statute of limitations that determine how long these logs and records must be maintained for the driver and the company.

 Dickman Law knows the laws, both state and federal, that govern the commercial trucking industry.
 Enlisting our attorneys’ help will ensure that records are received documenting the information pertinent to your case.

 Assessing damages properly from your accident can be extremely complicated.
 Financial damages resulting from medical bills, lost wages and car repairs can be given a monetary value easily.
 Other areas are not so easy to calculate such as catastrophic injuries that cause paralysis, disfigurement, emotional stress, pain and suffering, or possibly death.
 The loss of someone you love or a diminished lifestyle cannot be completely renewed by a financial award, but knowing that your finances are covered can bring some stability back to your life.
 Dickman Law knows what is entailed in assessing damages and assigning a dollar figure to those damages.

 Identifying Potential Defendants in Trucking Accidents